Chiune Sugihara: Sugihara's Visas

 In final desperation, blank sheets of paper with only the consulate seal and his signature (that could be later written over into a visa) were hurriedly prepared and flung out from the train.
 As he prepared to depart, he said, "Please forgive me.
 I cannot write anymore.
 I wish you the best."
 When he bowed deeply to the people before him, someone exclaimed, "Sugihara.
 We'll never forget you.
 I'll surely see you again!"

 Sugihara himself wondered about official reaction to the thousands of visas he issued.
 Many years later, he recalled, "No one ever said anything about it.
 I remember thinking that they probably didn't realize how many I actually issued."

+Lucille Szepsenwol Camhi, who was a teenager when she and her sister escaped from Poland to Lithuania stated in a 1999 oral interview with the United States Holocaust Memorial Museum that:

+People tried to get out, to go somewhere, but there was no particular place you could go because either it was under the Russians or under the Germans, and the war was in between.

+In the summer of 1940, Camhi and her sister stood outside the Japanese consulate in Lithuania in long lines on multiple occasions days apart in hopes of making it inside.
+When they finally pushed their way up the crowded staircase, the sisters pleaded with Sugihara, telling him that their mother had no papers and their father was dead.

+“He looked very sympathetic[ally] at us, and he just stamped, gave us the visa right there on the spot,” Camhi recalled in 1999.
+“My sister and I got hysterical, started to cry, and started to say, ‘Thank you, thank you,’ in Polish.
+And he just raised his hand, like saying, ‘It’s OK.’
+And that's it, and we went out of the room.”